-Trying to find article or page titles that include your keyword?
+Trying to find an article or page titles that include your keyword?
 Use this operator to limit the results to all titles that include the keywords.

-The one is useful if you want to find keywords that exist within a URL.
+This one is useful if you want to find keywords that exist within a URL.
 Search using allinurl: plus keyword phrase.
 The Google results will only show websites that have those keywords in the URL.

-This can help you find the pages that have the most powerful backlinks pointing to it.
+This can help you find the pages that have the most powerful backlinks pointing to them.
 You can also use this to understand which sites are contributing to the page rank of another website.

 Google stores information on all websites in its cache, and with this operator, you can see the cached version of any URL.

-Want to find out what Google considers your competition to be?
+Want to find out who Google considers your competition to be?
 Try this search operator.
-It will return results of all related sites.
+It will return the results of all related sites.

 Using info: and website URL will return additional information that Google has on a particular website.
 This can be helpful for gaining insight into how Google sees your website, or how it sees the competition.

 Update: Google has removed the cache, similar pages, links and any other extra information from info: results.

-By putting a # or @ symbol in front of your a keyword, you’ll get search results that are based on social media tags.
+By putting a # or @ symbol in front of your keyword, you’ll get search results that are based on social media tags.